cinchy-co/Documentation/guides-for-using-cinchy/user-guides/data-management.md

 ## Export data <a href="#export-data" id="export-data"></a>

+The export data

-Users are only able to export data in CSV or TSV format.
-In tables with over 1000 records, you will need to export each page of data separately, or you can use the [CLI to export your entire table at once.](../../data-syncs/cli-commands-list.md)
+You can export your view data in CSV or TSV format.
+Cinchy does not currently support pagination, so the maximum export is 250,000 records.
+To export a table of more than 250,000 records, you can use [CLI to export your entire table at once.](../../data-syncs/cli-commands-list.md)

 {% hint style="warning" %}
 When data is exported out of the network, it's now just a copy and no longer connected to Cinchy.